Diets composed of mostly plants (vegetarian diet) are associated with a lower risk of death from all causes.

 - Vegan: eggs, dairy, all meats < 1/month

-In looking at the 5 categories of eating pattern (nonvegetarian, vegan, lacto-ovo vegetarian, pesco-vegetarian, and semi-vegetarians), vegans had 26% risk reduction in death from causes that were non-cardiovascular and non-cancer related.
+In looking at the 5 categories of eating patterns (nonvegetarian, vegan, lacto-ovo vegetarian, pesco-vegetarian, and semi-vegetarian), vegans had a 26% risk reduction in death from causes that were non-cardiovascular and non-cancer related.

 Lastly, pesco-vegetarians had a 19% lower risk of death from any cause.

 Like any cohort study, this study only shows a correlation and not causation.
 Thus, caution should be used in interpreting the results.
-Also, it is important to note that the 7th day Adventist population is not representative of the US population.
-The 7th day Adventist tend to be very healthy overall and perform many of the daily habits around moving, sleeping more, and avoiding smoking that has been shown to lower risk of chronic diseases.
-It should be noted that the Vegetarian (vs nonvegetarian) group was older, more highly educated, likely to be married, drink less alcohol, smoke less, exercise more and thinner.
+Also, it is important to note that the 7th-day Adventist population is not representative of the US population.
+The 7th day Adventists tend to be very healthy overall and perform many of the daily habits around moving, sleeping more, and avoiding smoking that has been shown to lower the risk of chronic diseases.
+It should be noted that the Vegetarian (vs nonvegetarian) group was older, more highly educated, likely to be married, drink less alcohol, smoke less, exercise more, and thinner.
 This could certainly affect the favorable results in the vegetarian arm.